curriculum course structure

 During term 4 students from the contributing primary and intermediate school will have the opportunity to visit the school during the day.
 Parents and caregivers are invited to discuss their child's enrolment at the school at a personal interview, which can take place at the contributing school or at the High School.

-Year 10 students are expected to take three option subjects.
+Year 10 students take two option subjects per semester.
 There are a few things we ask students to think about when making a decision...

 • Do you enjoy the subject?